Mie-Jonasson/DataScienceBachelor/4_semester/Data_Visualisation/exam_notes.md

 - **Infographic**: A multi-section visual communicating one or more specific messages; Shows a small amount of data, and has focus on the story.
 - **Data Visualization**: A display of data to *enable analysis, exploration and discovery*; conceived as tools to gain insights / make your own conclusions.
 - **News Application**: A visualization allowing people to relate the data to their own personal life.
 Can, for example, be a tool helping you decide between health care options near you.

 ---
+### *What are Xenographics?*
+Xenographics are graphics that are unknown... *one-of-a-kind* graphics that are useful only in very particular cases, but it comes with a *trade-off* in terms of the viewers first having to understand how to read your plot!

+---
 ### *Why do we visualize?*